Canteen’s Siona Hardy awarded Churchill Fellowship

 Submitted by Analytics oa on 12 Oct 2022

-The exciting appointment will allow Siona, Queensland Youth Cancer Service’s Statewide Director, to travel overseas to learn about world-leading support options for adolescent and young adult (AYA) cancer survivors.
+“It’s an exciting opportunity to learn about world-leading support options for adolescent and young adult (AYA) living with and after cancer ,” Siona said.

-“Every year 1,200 Australian AYAs (15-25 year olds) are diagnosed with cancer and the subsequent treatment and interruption of development has long-term consequences,” says Siona.
+“Every year, around a thousand Australian AYAs (15-25 year olds) are diagnosed with cancer and the subsequent treatment and interruption of development has long-term consequences.

-Siona’s project will investigate successful AYA cancer survivorship models in North America, Canada, the UK and Netherlands.
+Siona’s Churchill Fellowship project will investigate successful AYA cancer survivorship models in North America, Canada, the UK, Netherlands and Italy.

 By investigating best-practice models overseas, Siona will be able to report her findings to Australian health bodies, with a view to setting up similar AYA support services here.